damirsharip/instructions-of-buying-railway-tickets/README.md

 # Buying railway tickets online on [bilet.railways.kz](link)
 [link]:(https://bilet.railways.kz/?_locale=us)
-[Bilet.railways.kz](link) is the official website of Kazakhstan Temir Zholy (KTZ).
-Through this website, you can buy railway tickets online and without comission.
+[Bilet.railways.kz](link) is the official website of Kazakhstan Temir Zholy JSC - the largest operator of the main railway network in Kazakhstan.
+Through this portal, you can purchase tickets for all railway routes passing through the territory of Kazakhstan at the most affordable price.

 ## Information to know before getting started
 * Tickets selling starts 45 days prior to the date of departure.
 * If you are traveling west (time zone GMT +5), be aware that all departure and arrival times are given in Astana (GMT +6) time zone, EXCEPT FOR Petropavlovsk (works with Moscow (GMT +3) time zone.
 * You need to have a valid Kazakhstan phone number (readily available for ANYONE for purchase in local telephone providers).
 * You need a valid email address to register on the website and receive electronic tickets.
-* ANY valid card from ANY bank [Visa,  Mastercard, or Union Pay only] is acceptable as a payment method.
+* ANY valid card from ANY bank (Visa,  Mastercard, or Union Pay only) is acceptable as a payment method.
 * No particular government identification document is required.
 Whatever valid passport or ID of another state that you have will work.
 * You can not buy more than four tickets at once.